Kotlin/dokka/docs/src/doc/docs/developer_guide/extension_points.md

 ## Default extensions' extension points

-Default core extension points already have an implementation for providing basic dokka functionality.
+Default core extension points already have an implementation for providing basic Dokka functionality.
 All of them are declared in `DokkaBase` plugin.
-If you don't want this default extensions to load, all you need to do is not load dokka base and load your plugin instead.
+If you don't want this default extensions to load, all you need to do is not load Dokka base and load your plugin instead.

  ```kotlin
 val customPlugin by configurations.creating